carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - ECS Agent sends information about the EC2 instance’s current running tasks and resource utilization to Amazon ECS.
 It starts and stops tasks whenever it receives a request from Amazon ECS
 - `Fargate Launch Type`: Serverless, EC2 instances are managed by Fargate.
 You only manage and pay for container resources.
 Costlier.
 Good for variable, short running tasks.
 - `EKS (Elastic Kubernetes Service)` is managed Kubernetes clusters on AWS
+  - Exam tip: The principle use case is when organizations need a consistent control plane for managing containers across hybrid clouds and multicloud environments.

 ## References